-The Group has generated positive operating cash flow during Q1 2024 and expects to continue to do so based on its production and AISC guidance.
-This operating cash flow will support debt repayments, regional exploration and underground expansion drilling at Segilola, planned capital expenditures and corporate overhead costs.
+The Group has generated positive operating cash flow during Q4 2024, and the year ended December 31, 2024, and expects to continue to do so based on its production and AISC guidance.
+This strong operating cash flow will support regional exploration and underground expansion drilling at Segilola, planned capital expenditures and corporate overhead costs.